 Housing contracts are for the entire academic year.
 Contracts begin in August are in effect until the following May.
 Housing contracts that begin in January also conclude in May of the spring semester.
 If you wish to be released from your housing contract, please fill out the Release From Housing Application.
 Completed applications for release should be turned into the Residence Life Office in the College Union, Room 319.

-Release from Housing Requirement
+Release from Residency Requirement

 Completed applications should be submitted to: